 Apple Cider for Type 2 Diabetes

-How should you take apple cider vinegar and does it help in combating blood sugar levels?
-Evidence shows that acetic acid and lactic acid, two substances present in apple cider can help in lowering blood glucose.
-Does apple cider vinegar cure diabetes?
-The answer is no. It can only be used to manage and stabilize blood glucose levels.
-Apple cider vinegar has been advocated as a natural way of controlling blood sugar in diabetes and prediabetes cases.
+How should you take apple cider vinegar and does it help in lowering blood sugar?
+Evidence shows that acetic acid and lactic acid, two substances present in apple cider can help in lowering glucose levels.
+Does ACV cure diabetes?
+The answer is no. It can only be used to manage and stabilize glucose levels.
+This kind of vinegar has been advocated as a natural way of controlling blood sugar in diabetes and prediabetes cases.
 It is especially recommended for patients with insulin resistance.
 But how should diabetes patients use apple cider vinegar to avoid an overdose and possible side effects?

-How much apple cider is safe?
-In a diabetic case, the benefits of apple cider vinegar are notable, considering that you only need a small amount of the substance to lower the blood sugar levels.
-Before your meals, take at least four teaspoons of ACV, approximately 20mls.
+How much ACV is safe?
+In a diabetic case, the benefits of apple cider vinegar are notable, considering that you only need a small amount of the substance to lower the sugar level.
+Before your meals, take at least four teaspoons of ACV, approximately 20ml.
 The intake must be limited to 1-2 tablespoons twice daily.
-This amount has recorded a significant reduction of blood sugar levels in diabetic patients.
+This amount has recorded a significant reduction of sugar levels in diabetics.

 Be sure to dilute it in a glass of water and consume before high-carb meals.
-When taken before a high fiber or a low-carb meal, it does not give significant results in blood glucose levels.
+When taken before a high fiber or a low-carb meal, it does not give significant results in blood glucose.

 Benefits of Apple Cider Vinegar